 Leadership and Memberships

-In 2017, Jay was elected Treasurer/Membership Liaison for the American Association for Justice’s Sole Practitioner & Small Firm Section, serving a one-year term for 2017-2018.
-He previously held the position of Parliamentarian in 2016-2017.
+In 2018, Jay was elected Secretary for the American Association for Justice’s Sole Practitioner & Small Firm Section, serving a one-year term for 2018-2019.
+He previously held the positions of Parliamentarian (2016-2017) and Treasurer/Membership Liaison (2017-2018).
 He is also a member of the AAJ’s Trucking Litigation Group, Motor Vehicle Collision, Highway and Premises Liability Section, and the Nursing Home Litigation Group.
 He works with the Trucking Litigation Group’s Side Underride Guard Task Force (2015-present), advocating for improved trucking safety in cities across the country, most notably here in Chicago.

 Other memberships include the Chicago Bar Association (Solo/Small Firm Practitioners Committee, Vice Chair); the Illinois State Bar Association; and the Illinois Trial Lawyers Association.